-If your doctor suspects that you have ehrlichiosis or another tick-borne illness, you'll likely receive a prescription for an antibiotic, such as doxycycline or tetracycline.
-You'll generally take the antibiotics for seven to 10 days and should see signs and symptoms begin to subside within two days.
-Your doctor may have you take antibiotics for a longer period if he or she believes you might be infected with Lyme disease as well.
+If your doctor suspects that you have ehrlichiosis or another tick-borne illness, you'll likely receive a prescription for the antibiotic doxycycline (Doryx, Periostat, others).
+You'll generally take the antibiotic for seven to 10 days and should see signs and symptoms begin to subside within two days.
+Your doctor may have you take antibiotics for a longer period if you're severely ill.

-If you're pregnant, your doctor may prescribe the antibiotic rifampin instead, because tetracycline and doxycycline aren't recommended during pregnancy.
+If you're pregnant, your doctor may prescribe the antibiotic rifampin (Rifadin, Rimactane) instead, because doxycycline isn't recommended during pregnancy.

 Lifestyle and home remedies